akinwilson/dydx/README.md

 # dydx
 ![Tests](https://github.com/akinwilson/dydx/actions/workflows/tests.yml/badge.svg)

-# Todo 21 Dec 2024
+# Todo 23 Dec 2024

 - [x] Factor XOR-gate modelling into its own example
 - [x] Implemement dataset set and layer seed initialisation via passing seeds into layer classes and dataset object
--   [] implement the grad method and zero_grad method at the array level to be able to perform SVD
+- [x] implement the grad method and zero_grad method at the array level to be able to perform SVD
--   [] complete svd once the prior tax is compeleted
 - [] write tests for Scalar object
 - [] convert private to public repository